-While Coinmama makes it easy to buy amounts of bitcoin (BTC), new users are often unsure about how to safely store their purchased coins.
-While the cryptography behind Bitcoin secures it against counterfeiting and hacking at the protocol level, the security of Bitcoin wallets remains largely the responsibility of users.
+While Coinmama makes it easy to buy amounts of bitcoin (BTC), new users are often unsure about how to secure their Bitcoin once bought.
+While the cryptography behind Bitcoin protects it against counterfeiting and hacking at the protocol level, the security of Bitcoin wallets remains largely the responsibility of users.
 While this may sound daunting, the upside is that it allows a diligent user to achieve a very high level of security; easily surpassing the reliability of a bank or trading account.

 This guide describes the various types of Bitcoin wallets from a security perspective, allowing users to select the most appropriate wallet for their storage requirements.
-As a general rule, the more bitcoin (BTC) owned, the more resources should be invested in security.
+As a general rule, the higher the monetary value of the bitcoin (BTC) owned, the more resources should be invested in security.
 Our guide also covers the common types of errors and attacks which are responsible for the majority of coin losses.

 Web and Exchange Wallets

 If you’re new to Bitcoin and don’t yet have a wallet, then you won’t be able to receive any coins which you buy from Coinmama.
-For this reason, on our checkout page we provide a link to the Binance crypto exchange, which allows you to quickly and easily create a free wallet.
+For this reason, on our Help page for wallets, we explain how to set up the ZenGo mobile wallet and the Exodus mobile or desktop wallets.
+These guides will allow you to quickly and easily create a free wallet.

 On the user side, the security of web wallets depends on keeping one’s login details secure.
 Never share these details with anyone.
 Web wallet support staff will never request these details, so any such request, whether by email, phone, or even in-person, should be considered an attack.